top of page

 Welcome to the website of the Beynert - Jean Bruyère Choir!

-Founded by Jean Bruyère in Freylange near Arlon in 1976, the choir initially took the name of the nearby forest, "Le Beynert".
-When its conductor died in 1984, the torch was taken up by Hélène Bernardy who... became a permanent member of the Chemnitz Opera and passed the baton to Séverine Delforge who... was admitted to the Royal Academy of Music in London and handed over the direction to Geoffrey Degives who... accepted to the Dutch National Opera Academy in Amsterdam, handed over to François Levaque.
+Founded by Jean Bruyère in Freylange near Arlon in 1976, the choir was initially named after the nearby forest, "Le Beynert."
+When its conductor died in 1984, the torch was taken up by Hélène Bernardy, who... became a permanent member of the Chemnitz Opera and passed the baton to Séverine Delforge, who... was admitted to the Royal Academy of Music in London and handed over the direction to Geoffrey Degives, who... was accepted into the Dutch National Opera Academy in Amsterdam and passed the baton to François Levaque.

 Under the direction of François Levaque, the choir explores the classical repertoire, from the Renaissance to the contemporary era, from Vivaldi to Ramirez, including Gershwin and Vierne.
-It performs in its province of Luxembourg, but also in the Walloon Region, the Grand Duchy of Luxembourg, France, Italy, ...
+It performs in its home province of Luxembourg, but also in the Walloon Region, the Grand Duchy of Luxembourg, France, Italy, and more.

 Sometimes the choir is accompanied by soloists, an orchestra, or even organists such as Bérenger Goffette.

-And the story continues...after the last concert conducted by François Levaque in Florenville on October 19, 2024, the direction was entrusted to Mérylien Bajot.
+And the story continues...after the last concert conducted by François Levaque in Florenville on October 19, 2024, the direction was entrusted to Mérylien Bajot and then, at the beginning of 2025, to Alain Bajot.

-Our choir is a member of A Cœur Joie and is open to all.
+Our choir is a member of A Coeur Joie and is open to all.

 The rehearsals...